dnalencastre/fi-devops-challenge/README.md

 If not using hosted terraform, the build hosts would need access to `kubectl` and the providers.

-Deployment pipelines could be triggered by using specific tags on the code.
+Deployment pipelines could be triggered by using specific tags on the code, triggering specific github actions or equivalent.

 When major changes are to be applied, consider deploying completely new cluster, and use an external load balancer to switch traffic.

 ### Application

 The current application deployment method is a good base for zero downtime deployments.

+Deployment pipelines could be triggered by using specific tags on the code, triggering specific github actions or equivalent.

 The kubernetes `deployment` resource, by default, allows for rolling deployments of new versions, allowing for no dowtime.
 Alternatively, a `blue-green` deployment model could be considered, by leveraging the labelling mechanism.